stupedama/discord-webhook-pubg/README.md

 # discord-webhook-pubg
-a discord webhook for pubg news
+a discord webhook for pubg forum news.
+It checks "News & Announcements" and "Patch Notes & Known Issues" from https://forums.playbattlegrounds.com/.
+If the post is not older than 3 days and not posted before it sends a webhook to your discord channel.

 # requirements
 * feedparser